Atria (company)

-Atria Oyj is a Finnish food industry company.
+Atria Plc (natively Atria Oyj) is a Finnish food industry company.
 Atria's roots date from 1903, when a co-operative for livestock sales was founded.
 Atria is listed on the Helsinki stock exchange, NASDAQ OMX Helsinki.

-Atria's net sales in 2013 were EUR 1,411 million and it employed an average of 4,669 people.
-The group is divided into four business areas, which are Atria Finland, Atria Scandinavia, Atria Russia and Atria Baltic.
+Atria Group is divided into three business areas, which are Atria Finland, Atria Sweden and Atria Denmark & Estonia.
 Atria's customers are retailers, food service, the food industry, and its own fast food concept.

 History

 The company is the result of the merger of Lihapolar Oy and Itikka Lihabotnia Oy in 1990.